OpenSextant/Xponents/README.md

 * **XText**: Mature solutions for getting text and metadata from binary formats.
 * **Basics** and **Patterns** are two supporting modules that are used as the Xponents lingua franca throughout the SDK.

+As of 2017, this [Geocoding Handbook](./doc/Geocoding_Handbook.md) represents the Xponents methodology to geotagging and geocoding.
+Nearly all of Xponents and XText has some role in supporting the methodology.

 Related sub-modules that employ these SDKs:
 * **Examples**: A set of Java main programs that demonstrates the use of XText alongside Extraction to take raw data, process it, and output GIS formats in one shot!
 * **Xlayer**: A functional skeleton design of REST microservices for Extraction project, featuring "PlaceGeocoder" class, Patterns and Keyword extraction.